melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 * whether the variant is inside or near a known gene
 * whether the variant is in a particular kind of genomic region (exon of a gene, UTR, etc)
-* whether a variant is at a site predicted to cause a pathogenic effect on the gene when mutated ... and lots of other information!
+* whether a variant is at a site predicted to cause a pathogenic effect on the gene when mutated

+... and lots of other information!

 Most human genes have multiple isoforms, i.e. multiple alternative splicings leading to alternative transcripts.
 The annotation information we get for a variant in the gene can depend on which transcript is used.
+In some cases, unless you request only one, you may see multiple alternative annotations for one variant.

 For this workshop we will annotate our variants with the *SnpEff* tool, which has its own prebuilt annotation databases.